Academic Authors: Muskan Panjwani, Alina Yakunina

 Who has only one pet?

-Who has all types of pets? and don’t have rabbits
+Who has all types of pets? and don’t have rabbits.

-How many sunny days?
+How many sunny days are there?

-What is the highest temperature for three days?
+What is the highest temperature?

-What is tomorrow's night temperature?
+What will be tomorrow's night temperature?

 7. Look at the picture and fill in the table.

-Birch treeMaple
+Birch treeMaple Boy Girl

 NameAgeClassFavourite subject